-It’s not a huge jump, but the standard deduction increased slightly for the 2017 tax year for all filing statuses.
+The standard deduction almost doubled for the 2018 tax year for all filing statuses.
 The increase could impact whether you claim the standard deduction or itemize.
-For 2017, the standard deduction for each filing status is as follows:
+For 2018, the standard deduction for each filing status is as follows:

-The earned income tax credit underwent several increases in 2017.
-First, you can now have up to $3,450 of investment income for the year — up from $3,400 in 2016 — and still qualify for the EITC.
+The earned income tax credit underwent several increases in 2018.
+First, you can now have up to $3,500 worth of investment income for the year and still qualify for the EITC.
 Second, the maximum income you can have and still qualify for the EITC also increased for each filing status:

 Married Filing Jointly

 - No qualifying children: $20,950 — up from $20,600 in 2017